 Picketing and Crossing Picket Lines

 - Picketing of workplaces is protected by law and, any such past activity at the University has been undertaken peacefully and courteously.
-A dialogue is maintained between the services, HR and the trade unions during industrial action with a commitment to dealing promptly with inappropriate behaviour by either pickets or staff attending work.
-Any such instances should be reported to your College/US HR Team immediately.
+A dialogue is maintained between the services, People and Organisational Development and the trade unions during industrial action with a commitment to dealing promptly with inappropriate behaviour by either pickets or staff attending work.
+Any such instances should be reported to your College/US People and Organisational Development Team immediately.

 - Staff should not be prevented from entering their normal place of work, but if they choose not to cross a picket line, they will be considered to have taken part in industrial action and appropriate pay deductions will be made.

 - In order to keep disruption for students and staff to a minimum, all staff who are not taking part in strike action are expected to attend work at their normal base unless they have prior approval for their absence.